-Digestion of the sample was carried out with concentrated 10 cm3 HNO3 and heated for 45 minutes to obtain a dark brown solution 10 cm3 of aqua regia, (consisting of HNO3: HCl in a ratio quantitatively to a 50 mL volumetric flask and made up to the mark with deionized water.
-The digested 50 cm3 solution was transferred into an acid rinsed polyethylene sample container and labeled prior further to analysis. determination of heavy metal concentration in the various digested samples as reported by Jeffery et al., (1989).
+Digestion of the sample was carried out with concentrated 10 cm3 HNO3 and heated for 45 minutes to obtain a dark brown solution 10 cm3 of aqua regia, (consisting of HNO3: HCl in a ratio of 1:3) was added to the solution and heated for 10 minutes.
+The yellow-brown residue obtained was re-dissolved in 10 cm3 of 1 M HNO3 and heated until white yellow residue that was allowed to cool appeared.
+The residue transferred quantitatively to a 50 mL volumetric flask and made up to the mark with deionized water.
+The digested 50 cm3 solution was transferred into an acid rinsed polyethylene sample container and labeled prior to further analysis.
+Spectrophotometric method was used for the determination of heavy concentration in the various digested samples as reported by Jeffery et al., (1989).